 In contrast, the right-wing protestors often share ideological beliefs with the police and many right-wingers are very pro-police.
 It is, of course, human nature to respond more positively to people who agree with you and who claim to support you.
 An officer who is facing a BLM protestor calling for the police to be defunded will obviously feel different than when they are facing a Trump supporter who is wearing a thin blue line hat.
 However, this does not morally justify the disparity anymore than it would justify me grading papers based on whether I like the student writing it or not.
 Professionals are supposed to do their jobs professionally.

 Of far greater concern are the ties between some police officers and far-right, white supremacist groups.
 This connection is nothing new and much of the history of policing in the United States is the history of the state enforcing racism.
 The enforcement of the laws governing slavery (especially the laws about fugitive slaves) is but the most obvious example.
 This is not to say that all or even most police are members of these groups—but some are, and the government has generally done little to address this problem.
 The government has also been very tolerant of the right-wing groups and Trump has been especially friendly with them—seeing them, correctly, as useful tools for his agenda.
-After all, Trump incited the storming of the capital and then allowed the attack to play out.
+After all, Trump incited the storming of the capitol and then allowed the attack to play out.
 The relatively small amount of active police resistance was met with surprise and shock.
 I think this was an honest response.
 After all, they believed they were acting with the blessing of the President and some officers were extremely accommodating.
 It can be disconcerting for a right-wing protestor to face police violence in response to their actions: “This is not America,” a woman said to a small group, her voice shaking.
 “They’re shooting at us.
 They’re supposed to shoot BLM, but they’re shooting the patriots.”
 On this view, the police are supposed to respond to protests based on the ideology (and race) of the protestors rather than based on their actions.
 The injustice of this view is obvious—unless one is a racist fascist like Trump and many of his supporters.

-One reason a right-wing protestor can face police violence is that they can, obviously enough, encounter officers who are doing their jobs correctly and do something that warrants the use of force (like smashing through a door at the capital).
+One reason a right-wing protestor can face police violence is that they can, obviously enough, encounter officers who are doing their jobs correctly and do something that warrants the use of force (like smashing through a door at the capitol).
 Another reason is that a right-wing protestor can provoke even sympathetic police with their actions.
-For example, while some of the police at the capital were clearly friendly with the protestors, they would have likely used force if the protestors tried to attack the Vice President.
+For example, while some of the police at the capitol were clearly friendly with the protestors, they would have likely used force if the protestors tried to attack the Vice President.
 It must also be noted that right-wingers differ in their views.
 A right-wing protestor might believe that the existing order must be violently destroyed to bring about their desired fascist utopia, while the right-wing officer confronting them might be ideologically committed to maintaining the existing system.

 In closing, the disparity between the general responses to left-wing protests and right-wing protests proves that BLM is correct about the disparity in how people are policed.
 By responding harshly to peaceful BLM protests and generally tolerating violent right-wing protests the authorities make the case for many of BLM’s key claims.